nikhil38/nikhilbhola_portfolio/README.md

-This repository maintains the source for Nikhil Bhola's professiona portfolio website.
+This repository maintains the website sourcecode for Nikhil Bhola's professional portfolio.